In-flight entertainment was never this productive (or fun)!

 I love traveling to new places.
 Or at least, arriving at new places.
 While I am always happy to go somewhere new to experience new customs, cuisines, and of course, music, the actual traveling part of the trip can be a drag.
 Besides the boredom factor (do we really need to see another bad J-Lo movie on the flight?), when I am away from my home or rehearsal studio, there is down time I don’t want.
 I would rather spend that time being productive… and occupying time until the adventure at the new destination can start!

 After a number of non-music-related business trips resulted in boring and unproductive airplane and hotel time, I decided to fight back.
 No, I didn’t strangle the airline attendant for not showing Spinal Tap as the in-flight movie.
 And I didn’t throw a couch from the hotel balcony (but largely because I already did that in college.
 Really.)
-Rather, I decided I was going to piece together a portable studio from my limited resources to not only be productive, but also to have fun when there was down time while traveling.
+Rather, I decided I was going to piece together a portable studio with my limited resources to not only be productive but also to have fun when there was downtime while traveling.

-I wanted a studio that could not only travel on an airplane with me, but also integrate well with my Digidesign Pro Tools LE/Digi 002r home studio.
-I wanted to be able to take whatever sessions I created on the ‘portable’ studio and use them on the home-based studio.
+I wanted a studio that could not only travel on an airplane with me but also integrate well with my Digidesign Pro Tools LE/Digi 002r home studio.
+I wanted to be able to take whatever sessions I created on the ‘portable’ studio and use them in the home-based studio.

 ProTools 7.1 M-Powered